-We get phone calls almost every day from customers looking for a quote on a garage… but they don’t know what size they want!
+We get calls every day from customers looking for a quote on a garage… but, many times, they don’t know what size they want!

-For the sake of comparison, the most common sizes for garages are 12 x 24, 14 x 28, 20 x 20, and 24 x 24.
-There are two factors to consider when determining what size garage you need: what size vehicle(s) you’ll park and how much extra storage or work space you want.
+As a starting point for this topic, the most popular garage dimensions we build are: 12 x 24, 14 x 28, 20 x 20, and 24 x 24.
+Knowing that, consider 2 factors when determining what size garage to buy: the size vehicle(s) you’ll park inside and how much extra storage or work space you need.

-The minimum suggested building lengths for different types of cars are as follows:
+The minimum suggested building lengths for different types of vehicles are as follows:

 • Average car: 14’

 • Full pickup truck, SUV, or van: 20’ or 22’

 For storage, allow at least 4’ if you are planning to store small things like bikes or tools.
 For more storage or for a workbench and work area, add about 10’.
 A 24’ – 28’ building will accommodate a regular-sized vehicle AND a work area.
 Keep in mind if you want a workbench, Horizon can install it for you!
 A 24” deep workbench is a simple addition that adds tons of utility and convenience for very little cost.
 For storage of larger items like mowers or ATVs, a 32’ or longer building will usually provide enough room.

 Width is the other dimension to consider.
 Our one car garage sheds come in 10’, 12’, and 14’ widths.
 Ten feet may be too small for anything other than compact cars or motorcycles.
 Twelve and 14’ widths are more common.
 For pre-fab two car garages, consider 20’, 24’, or 28’.
 Be aware, however, that 14’ and 28’ wide buildings cost a bit more to ship (prebuilt) than the other widths.
 If you need a wider garage, having it built on-site may be the best option.